History of CASA

 The idea of CASA began in 1977, by a Seattle juvenile court judge, David Soukup.
 He was concerned about making life changing decisions regarding abused and neglected children, with insufficient information.
 He decided a change was needed and started a program where community volunteers would be trained to speak up for the best interest of children in court ensuring a safe permanent home for them.

 In 1982, National CASA was developed in effort to unify the many CASA programs across the country, bringing them all together to have one voice.

-Since the beginning, CASA has swept across the nation, making a difference in the lives of more than 2,ooo,ooo abused and neglected children.
+Since the beginning, CASA has swept across the nation, making a difference in the lives of more than 2,000,000 abused and neglected children.

-Last year, more that 76,000 CASA Volunteers nationwide helped more than 251,ooo abused and neglected children find that safe permanent home.
+Last year, more that 76,000 CASA Volunteers nationwide helped more than 251,000 abused and neglected children find that safe permanent home.

 Click here to learn more about National CASA.

-Franklin County CASA started in 2006 with a steering committee and opened their office located in the county seat.
+CASA of Mideast Missouri, formerly Franklin County CASA, started in 2006 with a steering committee and opened their office located in the county seat.
 Then, in the summer of 2016, our program expanded into Gasconade County with two satellite locations.
-We are also members of the Missouri CASA Association and just 1 of 21 CASA programs in the state.
+At the beginning of 2024 we expanded to Osage County.
+We are also members of the Missouri CASA Association and just 1 of 22 CASA programs in the state.